Back to Academy

 Here are some of the topics you may want to include in your working agreement for team retrospectives:

 Creating a working agreement encourages psychological safety in your retrospectives.
-Not only does it hold each team member accountable for the retrospective procedure, by creating a working agreement together each person has the knowledge of why that guideline is in effect.
+Not only does it hold each team member accountable for the retrospective procedure, but by creating a working agreement together, each person knows why that guideline is in effect.
 And, as they say, knowledge is power.
 In this case, the power to work together and focus on an effective retrospective. 😄

 Your working agreement should remain highly visible and be treated as a living document that each team member can regularly access and suggest updates and amendments that everyone can decide on as a group.
 Review and adapt it regularly to ensure it remains relevant and applicable to the team as it grows, changes, and is subject to outside influences.

 Bonus: Download the Working Agreement Template to start your team's agreement today.

 Have you ever been to a retrospective meeting where no data, notes, or even an agenda was brought along? 😱 (And if so, you really need to share the 5 Phases of an Effective Retrospective with the facilitator of that meeting!)
 Just because a team is remote does not mean that your responsibility to prepare for a retrospective - or any meeting - is voided or revised.

 One of the best ways to prepare is to send out an agenda beforehand.

 But wait!
 Part of the retrospective is coming up with notes inside the meeting.
 How can I send out an agenda when we don’t know what others will say? 🤔